wattanit/prose-and-palate-website/src/content/posts/the-seven-husbands-of-evelyn-hugo.md

 categories: ["books"]
 authors: ["Admin"]
 tags: ["contemporary-fiction", "hollywood", "lgbtq", "romance", "secrets", "celebrity"]
-draft: false
+draft: true
 ---

-# A Dazzling Portrait of Love and Ambition
+# [PLACE HOLDER] A Dazzling Portrait of Love and Ambition

 **The Seven Husbands of Evelyn Hugo** by Taylor Jenkins Reid is a masterfully crafted novel that pulls back the velvet curtain on Golden Age Hollywood to reveal a story of love, ambition, sacrifice, and the price of fame.